What Am I Entitled to in a Separation?

 - Vocational or technical skills used during the partnership

-Following the dissolution of a partnership, both you and your ex-partner are entitled to live in the shared home regardless of the name on a rental agreement or title of the property.
+Following the dissolution of a partnership, both you and your ex-partner are entitled to live in the shared home regardless of the name on a rental agreement or the title of the property.

-It is unjust if you are forced to leave if the property is not in your name, the only exemption would be if the court have placed an order for you to do so.
+It is unjust if you are forced to leave if the property is not in your name, the only exemption would be if the court has placed an order for you to do so.

 These orders are called ‘Sole Occupancy Orders‘ and are only put in place in severe circumstances.